Saturday, January 25, 2025

 To Georgetown

-I got up before sunrise had breakfast and rigged the boat for departure and departed about 6:30 for an early arrival at 11:30 meeting up with Summer Salt at Stocking Island.
+I got up before sunrise, had breakfast, rigged the boat for departure, and departed about 6:30 for an early arrival at 11:30, meeting up with Summer Salt at Stocking Island.

-I wanted to arrive early since they were for strong northerly winds of 15 knots gusting to 23 knots from the North.
+I wanted to arrive early because of strong northerly winds of 15 knots gusting to 23 knots from the North.

 I found a shallow spot to drop 80 feet of rode in 8 feet of water.
-If the winds comes the south, I might be grounded it should not happen on the weekend.
+If the winds come from the south, I might be grounded.
+It should not happen on the weekend.
 Keeping an eye on this.

-Backyard Adventure finally shipped the new dingy floor to Norm.
+Backyard Adventure finally shipped the new dinghy floor to Norm.

 I found a free wifi to update my iDevices.